Canada police probe alleged Chinese 'police stations' in Montreal | Law-Order

 Canada police probe alleged Chinese 'police stations' in Montreal

-Police in Canada said on Thursday they are investigating allegations that two Montreal-area centers are being used as Chinese state-backed "police stations" to intimidate or harass Canadians of Chinese origin.
+Canadian Police said on Thursday they are investigating allegations that two Montreal-area centers are being used as Chinese state-backed "police stations" to intimidate or harass Canadians of Chinese origin.

 The investigation adds to mounting allegations of Chinese interference in Canada's internal affairs, including accusations by Ottawa that Beijing tried to influence the last two Canadian elections.
 China has denied those accusations.
 "We are carrying out police actions aimed at detecting and disrupting these foreign state-backed criminal activities, which may threaten the safety of persons living in Canada," the Royal Canadian Mounted Police (RCMP) in Quebec said in a statement.

-Countries including the United States and the Netherlands have carried out similar probes following a report in September by Safeguard Defenders, a Europe-based human rights organization, detailing the presence of dozens of Chinese police "service stations" in major cities globally.
-In November, the RCMP in Ontario, Canada's most populous province, also launched an investigation into similar reports of Chinese "police service stations" in the Toronto area.
-The Ontario RCMP did not respond to a request for information on that probe.
+Countries including the United States and the Netherlands have conducted similar probes following a report in September by Safeguard Defenders, a Europe-based human rights organization, detailing the presence of dozens of Chinese police "service stations" in major cities globally.
+In November, the RCMP also launched an investigation into similar reports of Chinese "police service stations" in the Toronto area.
+The RCMP in Ontario did not respond to a request for information on that probe on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)